London Underground infrastructure: Line extensions

 The Croxley Rail Link would involve rerouting the Metropolitan line's Watford branch from its current terminus at Watford station over the disused Croxley Green branch line to Watford Junction.
 Funding was agreed in December 2011.
 Construction work was due start in June 2014.
 However, in 2017 it was announced that further work was being postponed because of funding disputes.

 There are suggestions that the Bakerloo line be extended to Lewisham, and then taking over services on the Hayes Line to relieve capacity on the suburban rail network.
 The London Borough of Hillingdon has proposed that the Central line be extended from West Ruislip to Uxbridge via Ickenham, claiming the extension would cut traffic on the A40 in the area.

 Line upgrades

 The signalling system on the Northern line was replaced allowing a capacity increase of 20 per cent by the end of 2014.
 Capacity can be increased further if the operation of the Charing Cross and Bank branches are separated.

-New S Stock trains have been introduced on the sub-surface (District, Metropolitan, Hammersmith & City and Circle) lines, and the track, electrical supply and signalling systems were upgraded in a programme to increase peak-hour capacity by the end of 2018.
+New S Stock trains have been introduced on the sub-surface (District, Metropolitan, Hammersmith & City and Circle) lines, and the track, electrical supply and signalling systems are being upgraded as part of the Four Lines Modernisation to increase peak-hour capacity.
 A single control room for the sub-surface network is to be established in Hammersmith and an automatic train control (ATC) system will replace signalling equipment installed from the 1940s.

 Options for new trains for the Bakerloo and Piccadilly lines are being considered.
 The New Tube for London trains will replace the 1972 Stock and the 1973 Stock of the Bakerloo line and the Piccadilly line respectively.

-Crossrail is under construction, providing a new underground route across central London integrated with the London Underground system.
-Options are being considered for the route of Crossrail 2 on a north–south alignment across London, with hopes that it could be open by 2033.